sallamy2580/script-solana-nft/README.md

 ### Manual Exploring

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Like most other crytocurrencies Solana relies on a public ledger of information like transactions and digital ownership (at its core this is all Solana is).
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Like most other crytocurrencies Solana relies on a public information ledger mostly holding transactions and digital ownership (at its core this is all Solana is).
 It is this public ledger which the scripts below query.
-Websites such as https://https://explorer.solana.com/ offer a great user interface for exploring the blockchain; however, as of writting do not provide in-depth tools like that given in this repo.
+Websites such as https://https://explorer.solana.com/ offer a great user interface for exploring the blockchain; however, as of writting do not provide in-depth tools for analyzing NFT data.
+This project attempts to mitigate this in an opensource manner.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;That being said the Scripts in this repo often output data such as an NFT's mint address.
 Say you wanted to know the wallet address of an individual who owns a specific NFT you have a digital copy of.
 In this case one can use the reverse image search tool, get the mint address, and then go to (in the case of SOLGods #6435) https://explorer.solana.com/address/2PVRXbZwYzAeXHAQtDWDJX4T7GVxohXKtfc8SkFg7UJm (mint address after /address/).
 It is here where a user can understand more about a given NFT.
 This includes the owning wallet, transaction history, the NFT's metadata, etc.